-On March 11, 2021, President Biden signed the American Rescue Plan Act (ARPA) of 2021 into law.
-The \$1.9 trillion package, based on President Biden's American Rescue Plan, is intended to combat the COVID-19 pandemic, including the public health and economic impacts.
-Funds from the ARPA were distributed to the community through several sources which include direct payments to individuals and businesses, direct allocations to schools and State and local governments, and increased funding to other Federal programs.
+The American Rescue Plan Act (ARPA) of 2021 was signed into law by President Biden on March 11, 2021.
+The \$1.9 trillion package, based on President Biden's American Rescue Plan, was intended to combat the COVID-19 pandemic, including the public health and economic impacts to the community.
+Funds from the ARPA were distributed to the